Marcel R.M. van den Brink: Research

-As a physician-scientist, van den Brink studies cancer immunotherapy with a special interest in bone marrow transplantation, T cell therapies and immune reconstitution.
+As a physician-scientist, van den Brink studies cancer immunotherapy with a special interest in intestinal microbiome, chimeric antigen receptor (CAR) therapy, and thymic regeneration.

 Van den Brink has made a large number of discoveries regarding the role of the thymus in immune reconstitution after bone marrow transplantation, the pathophysiology of graft-versus-host disease and how changes in the gut flora can affect bone marrow transplantation.
 From years of research on the relationship between microbiota and GVHD, he has discovered that antibiotic treatment slows down regrowth of immune cells after transplant by depleting gut flora, lactose in the diet feeds dangerous gut bacteria when the immune system is compromised in mice, and a bacterial species called Blautia producta can prevent infections and GVHD in bone marrow transplantation patients.
 He has published over 200 articles that have helped improve therapeutic strategies for cancer patients.